frjo/ansible-roles/README.md

 ## Common

 Common configurations including things like firewall, dns and ntp.
 I add this role to all my playbooks, hence the name.
-Wrote a bit about it in [My first 2 minutes on a server - letting Ansible do the work](https://xdeb.org/node/1615)
+Wrote a bit about it in [My first 2 minutes on a server - letting Ansible do the work](https://xdeb.org/node/1615).

+## Common Pi

+Common configurations for Raspberry Pi (Raspian) including things like firewall, dns and ntp.
+I add this role to all my Raspberry Pi playbooks, hence the name.

 ## Letsencrypt